CodingNannah/elite100_week2_day3-4_ShoppingCart/README.md

 5) The program Loops until user 'quits'
 6) Upon quitting the program, print out all items in the user's list

-Personal Note:
-* How to treat quantities?
-* Call from other functions within the class:
-"You need an instance of your class and use the instance to do .. instance.method_name(parameters) ...get your instance by doing instance = ClassName(params_for_init_method)"
-                                    - Kevin, the Almighty Dev

 ### Square Footage Calculator
 Create a function to calculate the square footage of a house by taking in user